Loss of Trademark Rights

-If a mark owner holds a registration for its mark on the USPTO’s Principal Register, non-use of the mark in particular areas of the United States is not considered abandonment in those areas.
-Similarly, owners of European Community trademarks retain rights in all of the European Union, even if a mark is used only in a single EU member country.
+In the United States, if a trademark owner holds a federal registration for its mark on the Principal Register, non-use of the mark in particular areas of the country is not considered abandonment in those areas.
+Similarly, owners of Community Trade Mark (CTM) registrations retain rights in all of the European Union (EU), even if a CTM is used only in a single EU member state.

 6. How can improper trademark licenses or assignments result in abandonment of a trademark?

-A trademark may be deemed abandoned if the trademark owner licenses or authorizes other parties to use its mark without adequate control over the quality of the goods or services offered under the mark.
-This is often referred to as abandonment via “naked licensing.”
+As mentioned above (see FAQ #1), a trademark may be deemed abandoned if the trademark owner licenses or authorizes other parties to use its mark without exercising adequate control over the use of the mark, which can include inadequate control over the quality of the goods and/or services offered under the mark.

 In addition, a trademark may be deemed abandoned if the trademark owner purports to assign its mark separate and apart from the goodwill represented by the mark.
-This is often referred to as an “assignment in gross” of the trademark under U.S. trademark law.
-Other countries may recognize assignments without goodwill being included.
+Under U.S. trademark law, this often is referred to as an “assignment in gross” of the mark.
+Other countries may recognize assignments without the associated goodwill.
 Always check with local counsel in the country in which an assignment is contemplated.

 7. How else may trademark rights be lost?

-While the failure to use a trademark may result in abandonment of that trademark, improper use by a trademark owner or third parties also may result in the loss of trademark rights.
-A trademark should not be used in a manner that strips its significance as an indicator of origin of goods and/or services.
-For instance, trademarks should be distinguished from surrounding text and should be used in an adjectival context.
-Trademarks should not be used as nouns, pluralized or used in the possessive form.
-Third-party use of a trademark should be monitored for proper usage as well and for quality control.
+Just as the owner’s failure to use a trademark may result in abandonment of that mark, improper use by a trademark owner or third parties also may result in the loss of trademark rights.
+A trademark should not be used in a manner that strips its significance as an indicator of the source of goods and/or services.
+For instance, the trademark should be distinguished from the surrounding text and should be used as an adjective followed by a generic noun for the goods or services—for example, KLEENEX facial tissues rather than Kleenex or Kleenexes.
+Trademarks should never be used as nouns, pluralized or used in the possessive form.

-Genericide occurs when a trademark has been judicially determined to have lost its distinctiveness as a source identifier, such that the public considers the former trademark to represent a general category of products or services, rather than a particular standard of quality and single source of such products or services.
-Famous examples of trademarks that have been invalidated, in the United States, on the grounds of genericide include aspirin, cellophane, escalator and thermos (as applied to vacuum flasks).
-Trademark owners should carefully craft strategies to educate the public and police their marks to help avoid a judicial determination of genericide of their trademarks, such as XEROX and BAND-AID.
-Furthermore, while a trademark may be held to be a generic term in one country, valid rights may still exist in other countries.
-As mentioned above, aspirin is a generic term in the United States but a protectable trademark in Canada and Germany.
+Genericide occurs when a trademark has been judicially determined to have lost its distinctiveness as a source identifier, such that the public considers the former trademark to represent a general category of products or services rather than a particular standard of quality and single source of such products or services.
+Famous examples of formerly registered trademarks that have been invalidated, in the United States, on the ground of genericide include aspirin, cellophane, escalator and thermos (as applied to vacuum flasks).
+To help avoid a judicial determination that a trademark has lost its distinctiveness, trademark owners should carefully craft strategies to educate the public and police their marks.
+In addition, they should be aware that although a trademark may be held to be a generic term in one country, valid rights in the mark may still exist in other countries.
+As noted above (see FAQ #1), aspirin has become a generic term in the United States but is still protected as a trademark in Canada and Germany.

 Failure to Police

-8. Can abandonment result when there are changes in the format of a mark or when the goods or services sold under the mark are changed?
+8. Can abandonment result when either the format of a mark or the goods or services sold under the mark change?

-Material alteration of the mark or in the goods and/or services associated with the mark may result in its abandonment.
-If, however, the original mark and its latter iteration create the same continuing commercial impression and the marks are used on the same or substantially similar goods or services, the owner may retain its rights in the mark.
+Material alteration of a mark or the goods or services offered under the mark may result in the mark’s abandonment.
+If, however, the original mark and the revised mark create the same continuing commercial impression and the marks are used on or in connection with the same or substantially similar goods or services, the owner may retain its rights in the mark.
 Minor modifications to the original mark, such as font, pluralization or color, may be permissible, but the addition or deletion of key words, or the substantial change of a design, can lead to abandonment.
-Consumers must consider the original and later versions of the mark as virtually indistinguishable to avoid abandonment.
+For the owner to avoid abandonment, consumers must consider the original and later versions of the mark as virtually indistinguishable.

-Courts and administrative agencies often are faced with the question of whether changes to either a trademark or its associated products and/or services are negligible (resulting in a maintenance of trademark rights) or material (resulting in a loss of trademark rights).
-Although a trademark owner may develop new trademark rights in a materially altered trademark or in the use of a trademark with materially different goods or services, he or she will have lost the benefit of the priority date of the prior trademark use.
+Courts and administrative agencies often are faced with determining whether changes to a trademark or its associated goods or services are negligible (resulting in preservation of trademark rights) or material (resulting in loss of trademark rights).
+Although a trademark owner may develop new trademark rights in a materially altered mark or in the use of a mark with materially different goods or services, the owner will have lost the benefit of the priority date of the prior trademark use.